-• Elevated cholesterol
+1. Elevated cholesterol

 Cholesterol is a type of fat found in the blood.
 There are several different types of fat in the blood.
 Some fat gets deposited in blood vessel walls and this leads to, or worsens, the blood vessels thickening.
-High cholesterol can be caused by genetic (hereditary) predisposition, diabetes, obesity, or a diet high in fat.
+High cholesterol can be caused by genetic (hereditary) predisposition, a diet high in fat, diabetes or obesity.

-• Lack of exercise
+2. Lack of exercise

 Without regular physical activity, the heart muscle is not protected from blood vessel thickening and hardening.
 Those who develop good health habits in early life are more likely to continue these habits throughout their life.
-Aerobic exercise for 30-60 minutes on most days of the week should be encouraged to reduce the risk of heart disease.
+Aerobic exercise for 30 to 60 minutes on most days of the week should be encouraged to reduce the risk of heart disease.